Regional Arts Development Fund

 Before you apply

-2. Consider which Funding Category is suitable to your idea.
+2. Consider which funding category is suitable to your idea.

 3. Consider how your idea meets Fraser Coast's local priorities within the funding guidelines.